 - About us

-Nearest tram stop: Aleksanterin teatteri, trams 6 or 6T
+Nearest tram stop: Aleksanterin teatteri, tram 6.

 On summer time you can borrow Jopo-bicycle for free, ask more from the reception!
 Unfortunately bicycles are not available on winter time.